How to lead well

 Many great study materials and lesson plans are available, some at a cost, and many for free.
 However, a good teacher realizes that the best content on earth is lost when it is presented poorly, while a good teacher may not need any workbooks or videos, and can work with just a Bible alone.

 This is to say that the materials are only a fraction of the matter.
 The quality of teaching will directly determine the students ability to engage.
 But, as I said, the best teacher can not force an unwilling student to learn.

-- The leader is not going to do all the talking.
+The leader should not do all the talking.
 A teacher may find themselves talking as little as %20 of the time.
+This is the difference between a class, and a discussion.
 Leading a small group is not an opportunity to start preaching.
 The leader should not be dominating the discussion.

 People learn well by answering questions.
 A good teacher will engage the people with questions, and let them draw conclusions.
 A good teacher may also let others in the group answer questions that other students asked, instead of answering them himself.
 The idea is to activate the minds of the people by engaging them in dialog.

 A teacher who dominates the discussion time is not doing any justice to the group.
 That said, I have lead youth group studies where the group of kids desire to offer very little to the discussion, and therefore I come prepared to fill the time with teaching.
 Even then, I am able to get the youth to engage with questions.
 I end each of my youth teachings with these two questions.
 1) What did you learn today?, and 2) What are you going to do about it?
 This is enough to get them actively thinking about the teaching, and how they can apply it to their own life when they leave.

 Studies have been done and show some interesting reasons why people say they will not join a small group.
 This information is important to know.

 - They are afraid they will be called upon to pray, and that would make them uncomfortable.

 - They are afraid they will be called upon to ask a question and they wont have the right answer.